 Out if respect for speakers’ copyright, it is forbidden to take pictures and/or to film during any session.

-ISER and the Meeting Secretariat cannot accept liability for personal accidents or loss of or damage to private property of participants and accompanying persons.
+ISER and the Meeting Secretariat cannot accept liability for personal accidents or loss of or damage to private property of participants.

 Attendees are advised to arrange their own adequate travel and medical insurance against medical treatment, accidents, cancellation of bookings, etc.